Iowa Democrats to release partial results after presidential caucus chaos

 The Nevada Democratic Party said that for its Feb.
 22 presidential caucuses it will not be using the same app or vendor employed in Iowa.

 Iowa Democrats had been keen to be more transparent in this year’s caucuses after complaints from Sanders about the 2016 caucuses when he and rival Hillary Clinton earned roughly the same number of delegates who go on to choose the party’s presidential nominee.
-He had asked the party for an audit and additional transparency.
+He asked the party for an audit.

 This year, the state party had tried to release multiple data sets from Monday’s caucuses instead of only the number of delegates each candidate earned.